B3d3vtvng/pytocpp/README.md

 - No imports
 - No left side indexing (but I am planning to change that)
 - No double indexing
-- Runtime errors in the compiled executable
+- Custom Runtime errors in the compiled executable to enforce full type safety
-- No declaring new variables inside of if-statements
-- No changing variable types inside of if-statements
-- Staticly typed function arguments and return types
 - No OOP features
-- Limited built-in functions
+- Limited built-in function support

 Please let me know if you notice any other limitations.

 ## Build process

 I am proud to say that the python part of this project has close to no dependencies.
-The only extern libraries used are itertools and the c++ headers 'iostream', 'variant' and 'vector'.
-For the C++ part of the project, a basic C++ compiler shoud do the job and in general, just cloning the project and running the main file with the file to compile being the first commandline argument should be enough.
+The only extern libraries used are itertools, sys and the c++ headers 'iostream', 'variant' and 'vector'.
+For the C++ part of the project, a basic C++ compiler should do the job and in general, just cloning the project and running the main file with the file to compile being the first commandline argument should be enough.
 C++ Version 17+ is required.